-- There is a reclassification of bookstore branches to be properly suited.
+Remarks - There is a reclassification of bookstore branches to be properly suited.
 Therefore, the number of branches may be different from other published documents by the Company.
 Branch includes the small size of bookshop of 20-50 square meters.
 Kiosk means mainly the newsstand sales type.
-Points of sales means the sales type that the Company takes charge in managing the products in book corners (including newspapers and magazines) in supercenters of department stores. - At the end of 2015, there are 410 existing branches in operation.
-There are 137 branches in Bangkok and its vicinity and 273 branches in other provinces.
-This figure has included the small scale of 11 branches. - At the end of 2015, there are 403 existing branches in operation, using the brand of, SE-ED book center, 3 branches in university book centers. - At the end of 2015, there are 2 SE-ED Book Center network stores (SE-ED is responsible for all books supplied to the network stores) and there are 2 SE-ED network stores (SE-ED provides special assistance and allows the stores to choose either the name of SE-ED Book Center or SE-ED network but the shop owners can order books by themselves), and 6 kiosks. - 5.
+Points of sales

+- At the end of 2016, there are 414 existing branches in operation.
+There are 133 branches in Bangkok and its vicinity and 281 branches in other provinces.
+This figure has included the small scale of 11 branches. - At the end of 2016, there are 408 existing branches in operation, using the brand of, SE-ED book center, 3 branches in university book centers. - At the end of 2016, there are 2 SE-ED Book Center network stores (SE-ED is responsible for all books supplied to the network stores) and there is 1SE-ED network store (SE-ED provides special assistance and allows the stores to choose either the name of SE-ED Book Center or SE-ED network but the shop owners can order books by themselves), and 2 kiosks. - 5.
 SE-ED Learning Center In 2006, SE-ED founded SE-ED Learning Center department for organizing all activities for kids.
 In September 2008, in order to provide complete services on occupational training and training in all sciences, available for the general public including youth and undergraduate students.
 Nowadays In addition, the Company's new business strategies included the development of two supplementary curricular aiming to increase children's potential and intelligence in mathematics and English.
 SE-ED provides a variety of activities as follows: - FAN Math is a supplementary mathematics program for kindergarten 3 to primary 6 levels.
 Teaching and learning materials are presented in animation format. - ACTive English is a supplementary English program for kindergarten 2 to primary 6 levels.
 Teaching and learning materials are mainly interactive multimedia and consistent with the Common European Framework of Reference for Languages (CEFR). - SE-ED iKids' Young Thinker & Inventor Program is the new way to encourage kids to learn how to invent and create robots by themselves through multimedia and books.
 Moreover, this program provides kids with knowledge of Science, Technology, Engineering, and Mathematics or STEM.
 In the program, kids will be stimulated to systematically act out, think, analyze, and solve the problems.
 In addition, with this knowledge integration, this program will help kids easily apply their knowledge to their everyday lives and easily connect them to technology nowadays. - SE-ED Kiddy Camp for 8-14 year-old kids is organized on school vacation and has many options for kids; they can choose to go camping or go day camping.
 The goal of the camp is to encourage kids to learn with fun, to strengthen them with knowledge, and to encourage them to be brave to learn new things.
 Moreover kids will able to learn science, electronic invention, teamwork, leadership, self-study independence, basic knowledge for living, morals, and especially friendship.
 Kids will enjoy many activities, for example, the Young Explorer; a rally; exercises.